-A server equipped with four AMD Radeon RX 7900 XTX GPUs, featuring RDNA 3 architecture and 24 GB of video memory per card, delivers exceptional performance for artificial intelligence, 3D rendering, and big data processing.
-This powerful yet cost-effective solution is ideal for handling business tasks of any complexity.
+Servers powered by AMD Radeon RX 7900 XTX based on the RDNA 3 architecture and AMD R9700 based on RDNA 4 deliver high performance for artificial intelligence, 3D rendering and big data processing.
+This powerful and cost-effective solution is ideal for business workloads of any complexity.

 The AMD Radeon RX 7900 combines cutting-edge technology with high performance.
 It offers excellent power efficiency, ample video memory, and support for advanced features like second-generation Ray Tracing and Infinity Cache.
 This makes it an ideal choice for professional workloads, including 3D rendering, artificial intelligence (AI), and scientific computing.